Tkhan2000/CS-130-UMLtoJava/README.md

 to a .java file, assuming the class diagram file has correct syntax.

+A .classdiagram file and its corresponding .java file are included in this repository.
+Feel free to edit the .classdiagram file directly or to create new .classdiagram files.

 ### How To Use
 Note: Must have Python installed to run